rubyreferences/rubyref/builtin/core/binding.md

 ---
 title: Binding
-prev: "/builtin/core/method-proc.html"
+prev: builtin/core/method-proc.html
-next: "/builtin/core/fiber.html"
+next: builtin/core/fiber.html
 ---

 ## Binding[](#binding)

-Objects of class `Binding` encapsulate the execution context at some particular place in the code and retain this context for future use.
+Objects of class Binding encapsulate the execution context at some particular place in the code and retain this context for future use.
 The variables, methods, value of `self`, and possibly an iterator block that can be accessed in this context are all retained.
-Binding objects can be created using `Kernel#binding`, and are made available to the callback of `Kernel#set_trace_func`.
+Binding objects can be created using Kernel#binding, and are made available to the callback of Kernel#set\_trace\_func and instances of TracePoint.

 These binding objects can be passed as the second argument of the `Kernel#eval` method, establishing an environment for the evaluation.